dracula/revolt/INSTALL.md

 ### [Revolt](https://revolt.chat/)

-#### Install using the Theme Shop.
+#### Install using the Theme Shop

-1.)
-Open Revolt.
+1. Open Revolt.

-2.)
-Click "Settings" and then navigate to the "Theme Shop".
+2. Click "Settings" and then navigate to the "Theme Shop".

-3.)
-Search for "Dracula" and then install it.
+3. Search for "Dracula" and then install it.